Bluebeam/backenddev/README.md

 ```
 GET http://localhost/users/1/channels/1/lineup
 ```
-So that it returns something that looks like this:
+So that it returns something that might look like this (we leave the design decision to you):
 ```
 [
     {